tc39/how-we-work/terminology.md

 ### Intrinsic
 #### Definition
-Built-in values that are required by the ECMA262 specification.
+A built-in value that is required by the ECMA262 specification.
 Where observable (e.g., as [primordial](#Primordial)), intrinsic objects are realm-specific while intrinsic symbols are shared by all realms.
 The specification itself references "well-known" intrinsics with special notation (%&lt;name>% for objects; @@&lt;name> for symbols).
 #### Example